-The American Heart Association (AHA) published their 2015 guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) in the scientific journal Circulation.
+The International Liaison Committee on Resuscitation (ILCOR) published its 2015 guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) in the scientific journal Circulation.
 Resuscitation research continues to show that high-quality CPR is increasing survival rates for hospital discharge.
-The AHA’s updated 2015 guidelines expand on many of the recommendations made in 2010 and continue to focus on high-quality chest compressions as the intervention is most likely to improve resuscitation outcomes.
+The ILCOR’s updated 2015 guidelines expand on many of the recommendations made in 2010 and continue to focus on high-quality chest compressions as the intervention is most likely to improve resuscitation outcomes.

 In 2010, the recommended rate was at least 100 compressions per minute.
 The 2015 update to the CPR guideline now reflects a target compression rate of 100-120 per minute.
 Increasing the compression rate past 120 compressions/min may decrease cardiac output due to incomplete cardiac filling during chest recoil.

-The AHA’s guidelines continue to emphasize that the rescuer technique will play a major role in the quality of compressions delivered.
+The ILCOR’s guidelines continue to emphasize that the rescuer technique will play a major role in the quality of compressions delivered.
 In real life resuscitations, rescuers are likely to provide compressions that are too slow, too shallow, and interrupted too often.
 Both training and practice are important in developing good technique, with frequent refresher training for skills and knowledge.
-During training and review, detailed feedback especially on rate and depth of compressions should be provided.
+During training and review, detailed feedback, especially on rate and depth of compressions, should be provided.

 The change from the traditional ABC (Airway, Breathing, Compressions) sequence in 2010 to the CAB (Compressions, Airway, Breathing) sequence was confirmed in the 2015 guidelines.
 The emphasis on early initiation of chest compressions without delay for airway assessment or rescue breathing has resulted in improved outcomes.